lawmurray/Birch/README.md

 ### Installing from source

-Birch requires the Boost libraries, Eigen linear algebra library and Boehm garbage collector (`libgc`).
+Birch requires the Boost libraries and Eigen linear algebra library.
 These should be installed first.

 To build and install, run the following from within the `Birch` directory: